 Recent teaching in North America has neglected this aspect of the LGD.

 Some of the earliest American promoters of livestock guardian dogs emphasized that they work autonomously, caring for their charges.
 They did not explore the more traditional method of raising sheep, in which shepherds were actually with the sheep (and dogs).
 Hence they did not see this aspect of the livestock guardian dog’s nature.
 Some of those early researches concluded that these dogs only work well apart from human relationship.
 But that is not true.
-They actually thrive on human relationship, doing their job better when partnering with a beloved human.
+They actually thrive on human relationship, doing their job even better when partnering with a beloved human.
 When in such relationship, livestock guardian dogs also protect their humans.